 As noted earlier, net position may serve over time as a useful indicator of the School's financial position.
-In the case of Downtown Denver Expeditionary School, assets and deferred outflows exceeded liabilities and deferred inflows resulting in a net position of \$359,895 in FY 2021-2022.
-Of the School's total net position, \$106,000 is restricted to comply with Article X, Section 20 of the Colorado Constitution, known as the TABOR Amendment, and \$102,278 is invested in capital assets.
+In the case of Downtown Denver Expeditionary School, assets and deferred outflows exceeded liabilities and deferred inflows resulting in a net position of \$817,588 in FY 2022-2023.
+Again, the net position includes amounts directly related to the Pension Plan and the Defined Benefit Other Post Employment Benefit (OPEB) liabilities reporting requirements under GASB 68 and 75.
+Of the School's total net position, \$110,000 is restricted to comply with Article X, Section 20 of the Colorado Constitution, known as the TABOR Amendment, and \$82,412 is invested in capital assets.
 Accordingly, these funds are not available to satisfy the School's general operating expenses.